A museum set up by Peck San Theng. The museum was initiated in 2016. Minister Chan Chun Sing officiated the opening ceremony on 3 June 2018.

 Opening hours: 9.30am to 4pm daily.
 9.30am to 1pm on public holidays.
-Please let us know in advance if you need guided tour.
+Guided tours are provided in Mandarin, English and Cantonese.
+Please let us know in advance if you need our guided tour services.

 Fuk Tak Chi temple was built in 1824 by the Cantonese and Hakka communities from the seven prefectures of Guangzhou , Huizhou, Zhaoqing, Jiaying, Fengshun, Yongding and Dapu.

 Like other temples in Singapore, Fuk Tak Chi temple was not only a place of worship but also served as the headquarters of the Cantonese and Hakka communities.

 As the number of Cantonese and Hakka people living in Singapore increased, so too the demand for funeral services.
 Both communities collaborated to establish the Cheng San Teng cemetery around Maxwell Road.

 The ‘Chinese Burying Ground’ indicated on the map was Cheng San Teng cemetery.
 It was established in the 1820s.

 After more than 10 years, the Cheng San Theng cemetery could no longer meet demand.
 In 1840, the colonial government approved the establishment of the 23-acre Loke Yah Teng cemetery in Bukit Ho Swee.

 The first edition of Singapore Street Directory in 1954 shows that the Loke Yah Teng cemetery (Chinese Cemetery) located at the junction of Havelock Road and Outram Road.

 Within 30 years, Loke Yah Teng cemetery had reached its full capacity.
 The Fong Yun Thai and Jiaying communities established their respective cemeteries near Holland Road.
 The Kwong Wai Siew community, led by Boey Nam Sooi, established the Peck San Theng cemetery at Thomson Road in 1870.